Knowledge base

 2. YubiKey (from Yubico)

-3. SMS (only for countries CH / FR / BE / DE) to obtain a one-time code
+3. SMS (only for CH / FR / BE / DE countries) to obtain a one-time code

-Then click the button to add the method and follow the on-screen information to complete the setup.
+Then click the button to add the method and follow the on-screen instructions to complete the setup.

-In all cases, carefully note the backup codes offered for download after each configuration.
+In all cases, carefully note the recovery codes offered for download after each configuration.

-Once strong authentication is activated, to access certain tools (synchronization for example) it is necessary to create application passwords.
+Once strong authentication is enabled, to access certain tools (synchronization for example) it is necessary to create application passwords.

 It is not necessary to call Infomaniak, which does not have any of your codes & passwords in its possession.
 For any request for help regarding 2FA, refer to this other guide.